Preterism: Exposition and Critique

 Partial preterists (PPs) agree with their Reformed forefathers in teaching that the Kingdom of God enters the world in two stages: the Era of Gospel Proclamation followed by the World to Come.
 They also agree that we must interpret Old Testament Kingdom prophecies (OTKP’s) figuratively and spiritually, as pointing to New Covenant institutions and blessings.
 However, on a number of other crucial points they differ with their Protestant predecessors.

 For example, the time-line indicates that partial preterists do not identify “the last days” as the eternal Era of Fulfillment introduced by the New Covenant, but rather as the closing years of the Mosaic dispensation: that brief season of time between Pentecost (ca 33 AD) and the events of 70 AD.
-Also, they do not identify the Great Tribulation as amillennarians do (i.e., as the perennial spiritual warfare of the saints, begun at the fall, and ending at the Parousia, Rev. 7:9-17), but as the Battle of Jerusalem, which took place in AD 67-70.
+Also, they do not identify “the greatest tribulation” as amillennarians do (i.e., as the Last Battle between the Church and the World, fomented by the rise of the Antichrist), but as the Battle of Jerusalem, which took place in AD 67-70.

 As for the Parousia, Christians have traditionally identified it with the one supernatural Coming of the Lord at the end of the present evil age.
 But according to PP, there are two Comings, or two phases of the one Coming.
 The first—sometimes referred to as “the judgment-coming”—occurred in 70 AD, when Titus destroyed Jerusalem.
 This judgment marked “the end of the age”: that is, the end of the Mosaic dispensation.
 It was not a supernatural judgment, but a providential judgment.
 The second (phase of the) Parousia is supernatural.
 It includes the bodily return of the Lord in glory, the resurrection of the dead, and the last judgment.
 This Coming marks the end of the Era of Gospel Proclamation.
 According to partial preterists, in Matthew 24:27-31 Jesus used OT apocalyptic language to symbolize his providential judgment-coming, whereas in Matthew 25:31ff he straightforwardly spoke about the events of his supernatural coming.